 A promo by Mutual State Department Correspondent James Hall.
 (Courtesy Robert Beacham)

 A promo by Mutual reporter Ted Reuter.
 (Courtesy Robert Beacham)

 Custom promos for KGMO Cape Girardeau, MO by Mutual News anchors.
 Recorded August 1970.
 (Courtesy Thom Price)

-A 1973 promo by Marvin Scott, then a Mutual reporter/producer; now a mainstay at WPIX-TV in New York.
+A 1973 promo by Marvin Scott, then a Mutual reporter/producer; now senior correspondent at WPIX-TV New York.
 (Courtesy Jim Guthrie)